google/oboe/docs/GettingStarted.md

 At this point you should start receiving callbacks.

 ### Closing the stream
 It is important to close your stream when you're not using it to avoid hogging audio resources which other apps could use.
+This is particularly true when using `SharingMode::Exclusive` because you might prevent other apps from using the MMAP data path.

 To do this use:

     stream->close();